Best Construction Collaboration & Project Management Software Tools

 - Relatively high price tag

-- The mobile app’s capabilities are rather limited
+- Mobile app’s capabilities are rather limited

 Pricing:

-- GanttPRO can offer four different pricing plans:
+- GanttPRO offers four different pricing plans:

 Customer reviews: